 - Older bulletproof vests weigh more than the newest designs.

-- The larger the area of protection, the heavier the bulletproof vest will weigh.
+- The larger the protection area, the heavier the bulletproof vest will weigh.

 - The thicker the bulletproof materials used, the greater the weight.